tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/pure-functions.md

 +const usersToSidebar = (users: User[]): SidebarUser[] => {
 ```

+> Note: We're being somewhat naive here, forcing immutability by aggressively
+copying data.
+While individually, the cost is small, in a large application the
+memory overhead _will_ add up.
+Though we _can_ alleviate some of the cost by
+using libraries that provide data structures made specifically for enabling
+immutability (such as [immer.js](https://www.npmjs.com/package/immer)), the
+memory overhead is a tradeoff functional programers are willing to make.

-While there is still lots of opportunity for refactoring here -- which we will
+There are lots of opportunity for refactoring here which we will
-explore in the very next chapter -- we can be happy with the progress we've
+explore in the very next chapter, but we can be happy with the progress we've
-made so far.
+made so far!

 ### Next Up

-In the next chapter, we will remove some redundancy from our functions by
+In the next chapter we will refactor our code, removing some redundancies by
-exploring the idea of higher order functions.
-We will also start using the
+exploring the idea of using functions as values.
-`fp-ts` toolkit, specifically its `Array` module.